Creating a strategy and action plan for circular economy in Estonia

 In a circular economy, measurability is an important component to understanding what is the current state and potential of a circular economy.
 The analysis of the current state helps to do informed decisions on further actions, including focus sectors, support measures, legislative changes and research needs, to help increase competitiveness and create favorable conditions for the wider application of the circular economy principles.
 Applying the circular economy indicators will provide a baseline that can be used in the future to measure progress towards the circular economy and, if necessary, make changes in the action plan and other programs.
 Technopolis Group Eesti and HeiVäl Consulting carried out a study that combines already applicable and potential indicators for measuring Estonian circular economy.
 The final study report and annexes are available (in Estonian) here:

-We are currently planning the next study, with aim to map the current state of the Estonian circular economy and to apply and analyze the indicators proposed in the previous study.
+We have also carried out the next study, with aim to map the current state of the Estonian circular economy and to apply and analyze the indicators proposed in the previous study.

 - Stakeholder involvement